 It’s not just for margaritas, my friends!
-Lime is great to have in your arsenal for cleaning, cooking, and refreshing your surroundings.
+Lime essential oil is great to have in your arsenal for cleaning, cooking, and refreshing your surroundings.
 True to the scent of fresh-squeezed limes, this essential oil has an uplifting aroma that stimulates the senses.
-Add a burst of flavor to guacamole, beverages, or desserts.
-It is a favorite in our cooking recipes.
-Find out more about Lime Essential Oil.
+Add lime for a burst of flavor to guacamole, beverages, and desserts.

 - Key lime